egelke/aarch64/01. HelloWorld/README.md

 Note that in both cases we index by 16 bytes since the ARM processor expects the SP register to by 16 bytes aligned and may fail when it isn't.
 Also, don't forget that the stack grows down, so the above examples are correct (sub increases and add decreases).

 That brings us with the **immediate** parameters.
 In the above example `#` denotes an immediate; meaning its value is part of the instruction.
 In aarch64, instructions are 32bit and contain the op-code and the references to the used registers.
-In general there is some bits to spare, so some instructions reserve some bits to put the actual value instead of the register containing the value.
-This save cpu-cycles and memory.
-Obviously there are some size limits here (we have less the 32 bit), so the range of values you can use are always limited.
-This limitation is often countered by the fact that immediates may of a value and a bit-shift or a pattern of bits, allowing larger numbers but with certain constrains.
+In general there are some bits to spare, so some instructions reserve some bits to put the actual value in, instead of referring the register containing the value.
+This saves cpu-cycles and memory.
+Obviously there are some size limits here (we have less then 32 bit), so the range of values you can use is always limited.
+This limitation is often somewhat countered by the fact that immediates may by bit-shifted or a pattern of bits.
+This allowing larger numbers but not any possible values, but what is possible tends to be the values often required in low level programming.

 It is also possible to define _aliases_ for immediate values, e.g.: